MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

    `serversetup.exe /quiet /python /models`

-2. Add the pre-trained machine learning models to an existing installation.
-The pre-trained models are inserted into the MicrosoftML (R) and microsoftml (Python) libraries, or both if you added support for both languages.
+2. Add the [pre-trained machine learning models](microsoftml-install-pretrained-models.md) to an existing installation.
+You cannot install them as a standalone component.
+The models require R or Python.
+During installation, the pre-trained models are inserted into the MicrosoftML (R) and microsoftml (Python) libraries, or both if you add both languages.
 Once installed, you cannot incrementally remove them.
-Removal will require uninstall and reinstall of server.
+Removal will require uninstall and reinstall of Python or R Server.

    `serversetup.exe /install /models`